pizug/cpi-groovy-examples/get-http-error-body/README.md

 # Getting HTTP Error Body

+This example works if you are using HTTP receiver adapter.

-If you are using SOAP adapter you have to change adapter type to HTTP.
+If you are using SOAP adapter you can change adapter type to HTTP, or see the other example "Getting SOAP Error Body"

-Currently, the only option is using an HTTP receiver adapter.
-In order to convert SOAP Receiver to HTTP Receiver:
+If you want to convert SOAP Receiver to HTTP Receiver:

 * Change the receiver adapter type.
 Enter the connection details.
 * Wrap your request message body in SOAP Envelope in a Content Modifier before calling the adapter.